-Limited submission opportunities (LSOs) are extramural funding opportunities that either limit the number of applications that UCSF may put forward to a given sponsor or that require some kind of internal coordination (i.e., to eliminate unnecessary duplication of instrument requests).
-The Limited Submission Program (LSP) is responsible for notifying the campus of these opportunities, coordinating the internal review and selection process, and notifying all applicants of outcomes.
+Limited submission opportunities (LSOs) are extramural funding opportunities that either limit the number of applications that UCSF may put forward to a given sponsor or that require some kind of internal coordination.
+The LSP maintains a list of open LSOs and announces new LSOs through its listserv.

-Finding the funding to develop a research opportunity through proof-of-concept and beyond is increasingly challenging.
-The barriers to entry for investors are set higher every year.
-To help investigators bridge this funding gap, UCSF Innovation Ventures compiles a range of relevant funding opportunities for researchers, from traditional government sources to non-traditional sources, such as crowdsourcing and disease foundations.
+To help investigators bridge their funding gaps, UCSF Innovation Ventures compiles a range of relevant funding opportunities for researchers, from traditional government sources to non-traditional sources, such as crowdsourcing and disease foundations.

 The UCSF Library provides access to a variety of different databases, including those listing private foundation funding categorized by study area.
 Visit the UCSF Library online to learn more about this resource.